 We also applied the LOCFIT estimator to two streamflow data sets (i) Annual maximum flow on the Santa Cruz at Tucson, Arizona for the period 1915-2000 and (ii) 3-day annual maximum flow on the American river at Folsom dam, CA for the period 1905-2001.
 The LOCFIT estimate at these sites are compared to Log-Normal (LN), Log-Pearson type III (LPIII), Extreme Value I distribution (EVI).
-Confidence intervals for the traditional methods were also computed using the bootstrap method described earlier, for estimates at selected return periods.
+Confidence intervals for the traditional methods were also computed (Chow et al., 1988) for estimates at selected return periods.